Baladna (company)

 Baladna is a Qatari agricultural company that raises livestock and produces dairy products.
-It is Qatar's largest locally-owned food and dairy producer, supplying over 95% of the country's fresh dairy products.
+It is Qatar's largest locally owned food and dairy producer, supplying over 85% of the country's fresh dairy products.

-Baladna was co-founded by Qatari businessman Moutaz Al-Khayyat and Ramez Al-Khayyat, and is part of Power International Holding.
-The farms and Dairy Factories are managed by CEO Malcolm Jordan.
+Baladna was co-founded by Syrian-Qatari businessman Moutaz Al-Khayyat and Ramez Al-Khayyat, and is part of Power International Holding.
+The farms and dairy factories are managed by CEO Malcolm Jordan.

 History

 The company was founded as a sheep and goat farm.
-In May 2017, it began producing processed dairy products for the Qatari market.
+In May 2017, it began producing processed dairy products for for the Qatari market.